Ronald L. Haeberle: Background

-Years later Haeberle recalled that his unit received only a one hour briefing on the people and situation in Vietnam.
+Years later Haeberle recalled that his unit received only a one-hour briefing on the people and situation in Vietnam.
 It focused on the dangers they would face and warned of Viet Cong (VC) guerillas and booby traps.
 Viet Cong was the pejorative name used by the South Vietnamese and American GIs for the military arm of the National Front for the Liberation of the South (NLF).
 He recalled nothing being said about how to interact with the Vietnamese people, the people they were supposedly helping.
 In fact, as Time magazine described it quoting him:

 We were told, "Life is meaningless to these people, he said, leaving unspoken the rest of that sentiment: The enemy is not like us.
 They're not quite human."

 On March 15, 1968, he was briefed about Charlie Company's planned operation the next day in the area near a small hamlet called My Lai.
 As a "short-timer" with just over a week to go, he could have opted out of the mission, but again volunteered to go.
 Early the next morning a helicopter dropped him and his three cameras into some rice paddies near a village.
 He had no idea anything unusual would be happening that day – a day that was later called "the most shocking episode of the Vietnam War".

 Eleven days later, Haeberle left Vietnam for the United States and life as a civilian.
 With him were his undeveloped color photos of the My Lai massacre.

 My Lai massacre

-The Cleveland Plain Dealer Front Page on November 20, 1969 exposing the My Lai massacre to the world for the first time.
+The Cleveland Plain Dealer's front page on November 20, 1969, exposing the My Lai massacre to the world for the first time.

 On November 20, 1969, when The Plain Dealer published his color photos and eye-witness account of what he had seen, the public in the United States and around the world was able to see and learn the shocking details of the massacre for the first time.

 My Lai was actually the name of only one of two hamlets in the village of Sơn Mỹ in Quảng Ngãi Province.
 Currently, the event is referred to as the My Lai massacre in the United States and the Sơn Mỹ Massacre in Vietnam (see Sơn Mỹ Memorial).
 The U.S. military was aggressively trying to regain the initiative in South Vietnam after the January 1968 Vietnamese Tet Offensive.
-U.S. military intelligence was under the impression that a NLF Battalion had taken refuge in Sơn Mỹ.
+U.S. military intelligence was under the impression that a NLF battalion had taken refuge in Sơn Mỹ.
 Charlie Company was sent to the village with orders to burn the houses, kill the livestock, destroy food supplies, and destroy or poison the wells.
 Soldiers testified that their orders, as they understood them, were to kill all VC combatants and "suspects", including women and children, as well as all animals.
 When Charlie Company was briefed the night before, their commanding officer, Captain Ernest Medina was asked "Are we supposed to kill women and children?"
 Medina's reply was, "Kill everything that moves."